Pramitverma/Amazon_sales.report/README.md

 Interact with slicers and visuals to analyze sales trends.

 📧 Contact

-For questions or collaborations, feel free to reach out via GitHub Issues or connect on LinkedIn
+gmail - pratapverma14810869@gmail.com
-.
+For questions or collaborations, feel free to reach out via GitHub Issues or connect on LinkedIn www.linkedin.com/in/pramit-verma-589077245